Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Change the button at the win page in showWin method to "Back To Main Menu" button from "Restart" button.
 - Removing the contents in the root for a clearer page.
+- Add a button "Back To Main Menu" in showGameOver method.

-Reason: After winning a game, players might naturally want to return to the main menu to explore other options instead of starting a new game.
+Reason: Players might naturally want to return to the main menu to explore other options instead of starting a new game.

 -------------------------------------------
 Created a new ball package.